nxrighthere/ENet-CSharp/README.md

 #### PeerState
 Definitions of peer states for `Peer.State` property:

-`PeerState.Uninitialized` a peer was not initialized.
+`PeerState.Uninitialized` a peer not initialized.

-`PeerState.Disconnected` a peer was disconnected or timed out.
+`PeerState.Disconnected` a peer disconnected or timed out.

 `PeerState.Connecting` a peer connection in-progress.

-`PeerState.Connected` a peer has successfuly connected.
+`PeerState.Connected` a peer successfuly connected.

 `PeerState.Disconnecting` a peer disconnection in-progress.

-`PeerState.Zombie` a peer was not properly disconnected.
+`PeerState.Zombie` a peer not properly disconnected.

 ### Structures
 #### Address